AyrA/HolidayLib/README.md

 The repository comes with a crude command line application to create and edit serialized holiday data.

+*This document uses {T} to denote type parameters because angle brackets have special meaning in HTML*

 # Types

 Different types of various complexity are included.